franchsli/whatsapp_clone_django/README.md

 - Make it responsive.
 - Re think the delete message modal (Delete for everyone or for me logic).
 - Test all statuses features.
+- Check and compare all the whatsapp web features with this project features.
+- Review all the code and delete spaguetti code.
 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)

 ## BUGS TO FIX